EPEAT Climate Criteria

 Products meeting these criteria will begin to appear on the EPEAT Registry

-All new and existing products must meet these criteria to appear on the EPEAT Registry
+Products meeting these criteria will appear on EPEAT Registry

 Additional Resources for Your Organization